Hell's Kitchen Australia

-Hell's Kitchen Australia was an Australian cooking reality competition television series which premiered on the Seven Network on 6 August 2017.
+Hell's Kitchen Australia is an Australian cooking reality competition television series which premiered on the Seven Network on 6 August 2017.
 The series was hosted by British chef Marco Pierre White, who previously hosted two seasons of the British version of the format and appeared on MasterChef Australia.

 Production

 The series began casting for celebrity contestants in late 2016, and filmed in Sydney for six weeks in March and April 2017.
 It is produced for the Seven Network by ITV Studios Australia.

 Program sponsorships include Aldi, Airtasker, Diaego, Lurpak and Sony Pictures.

 Celebrities

 The following ten celebrities have been competing in the series to win AU$50,000 for their chosen charity.